DiscoverAtlanta.com homepage

 Dress up and celebrate Día de Muertos at Oakland Cemetery.
 (Photo courtesy of Historic Oakland Foundation)

 The traditional Day of the Dead festival hosted by the Consulate General of Mexico and the Institute of Mexican Culture will take place at the iconic Oakland Cemetery on Nov.
-3. Visitors of all ages will learn about and experience a Day of the Dead festival through traditional activities such as folkloric dances, crafts, food and altars honoring lost family and friends.
-Dress up for the occasion and participate in the Catrinas and Catrines contest for adults and kids.
+2. Visitors of all ages will learn about and experience a Day of the Dead festival through traditional activities such as folkloric dances, crafts, food and altars honoring deceased family and friends.
+Dress up for the occasion and participate in the catrinas and catrines contest for adults and kids.
 Registration will take place on the day of the festival.

 Where: Oakland Cemetery